BuoyLynn/QuiGlane/README.md

     * Optimal dive time
     * Dive rating (from review)
     * Dive safety (from review)
-  - Marker data is populated through an API that pulls from the database.
+  - Marker data is populated by a JSON API created from the database.

 ### Add new dive review:
-  - If the new review is under an existing location:
+  - New Review Existing Site:
     * Autocomplete available - displays results from database.
     * New dive will be added to the database under the respective site.
-  - If the location does not exist in the database:
+  - New Reveiw New Site:
     * A new site will be added to the database.
+    * Basic information submitted through the form (business name and address) will run through Google Places API to populate additional location details: latitude, longitude, business category, closing and opening time.
-    * Then the dive will be added under the new site.
+    * Then the dive will be added in relation to the new site.

 ### User Profile "Dive Cards"
   - Displays each dive review as a card.